iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

 - **Code tracking**: Git commit hash, diff, and even the exact command you ran
 - **Reproducibility**: One-click to see the exact environment and arguments

-But the real killer feature is **experiment comparison**.
 Instead of manually plotting loss curves from different text files, you can select multiple runs in the wandb interface and overlay their metrics instantly.
 Need to see how learning rate affects convergence?
 Select all runs with different LRs and compare their loss curves side-by-side.
 Want to find your best-performing model from the last month?
 Sort by validation accuracy and boom—there it is, with all the hyperparameters clearly listed.

 You can even log media directly: